 Can your blood type change?

-Usually, you will have the same blood type all of your life.
-However, in some cases, the blood types have changed.
-This has been due to unusual circumstances, such as having a bone marrow transplant or getting certain types of cancers or infections.
-Not all of the changes in blood type are permanent.
+Usually, you’ll have the same blood type all of your life.
+In rare cases, however, blood types can change.
+The change usually relates to unique circumstances, such as having a bone marrow transplant or getting certain types of leukemia or infections.
+Not all of these changes in blood type are permanent.